“I crossed the finish line in 53:05 and realized it was the shirt and what it means to me, that kept me going.”

 What could be more hopeful in the shivers of dark, dank February than to receive news in the mail about a local 5 mile Summer run?
 With much glee and wistful anticipation, I checked the appropriate boxes on the application and mailed in a check for the 25th running of the Spring Lake Five, New Jersey road race.
 I would have plenty of time to train since it was only February and only a 5-mile run.
 However life, work, family and friends, take up so much time and, of course, the weather was brutish.

-Suddenly, it was mid April.
+Suddenly, it was mid-April.
 Time for a serious plan of action for this wanna-be runner to sprint into first gear.
-Week 1: I jogged 1 mile a day and power walked on the beach.
+Week 1: I jogged 1 mile a day and power walking on the beach.
 Week 2: training escalated to 2 miles a day.
-Things were moving along nicely, when suddenly, in May, a time consuming family emergency sent the training program screeching to a halt, although I still harbored high hopes of running the race.
+Things were moving along nicely, when suddenly, in May, a time-consuming family emergency sent the training program screeching to a halt, although I still harbored high hopes of running the race.

 Fast forward to race day.
 Cool, misty, early summer weather and no training for 3 weeks.
 I acquiesced to accepting the fact that I would not be running the Spring Lake Five this year, even though I had a number and commemorative T-shirt.
 I would go out to cheer the runners.

 I pinned my number on an old T-shirt to feel part of the event, threw on grungy gardening sneakers, and biked over to watch the race.
 Friends in the middle of the pack of 6,931 runners called out to me.
 I chatted with friends in the crowd, as they, geared up in sturdy running shoes, prepared to run.
 They stretched and warmed up Achilles tendons and hamstrings in the 57degree morning.